 ROLE: Art Director, Designer, Editor, Writer, Project Manager

-TEAM: Rosalynn Gingerich, William Newhouse, Brad Johns, David Nelson, Sue Frame, Cris Morales, Brian Werle, Timme Lu, Jojo Sounthone, Darrin Higgins, Darren Gennetten, Exal Iraheta, Olga Arango, Tom Buchele, Sarah Hicks, Ron Kirkpatrick
+TEAM: Rosalynn Gingerich, William Newhouse, Brad Johns, David Nelson, Sue Frame, Cristian Morales-Alvarez, Brian Werle, Timme Lu, Jojo Sounthone, Darrin Higgins, Darren Gennetten, Exal Iraheta, Olga Arango, Tom Buchele, Sarah Hicks, Ron Kirkpatrick

 GROUP: Instructional Resource and Facilities Management Department